How to fit exercise into your day

 12. Stretch after each workout.

 Can you think of any other tips to help you fit exercise into your day?

 Thank you for spending part of your day with us.
 We hope you find this article motivational – and be sure to check out our exercise pages.

 1. WebMD.
-Quick Tips: Fitting Physical Activity Into Your Day – Get started.
+Quick Tips: Fitting Physical Activity into Your Day – Get started.
 Retrieved from https://www.webmd.com

 2. Mayo Clinic Staff.
 Fitting in fitness: Finding time for physical activity.
 Retrieved from https://www.mayoclinic.org